I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 1. Neither Claimant nor Representative Appears

-• Neither the claimant nor the appointed representative, if any, appears at the time and place of a scheduled hearing;
+Neither the claimant nor the appointed representative, if any, appears at the scheduled hearing;

-• The agency notified the claimant before the hearing that it could dismiss the request without further notice; and
+The agency notified the claimant before the hearing that it could dismiss the request without further notice based on a failure to appear without good cause; and

 For authority, see 20 CFR 404.957(b) and 416.1457(b).
 Except in the circumstances set forth in below in I-2-4-25 C.3, an ALJ will develop whether there is good cause for the failure to appear.